syncfusion-content/blazor-docs/blazor/diagram/layout/hierarchical-layout.md

 ![Blazor Hierarchical Diagram](../images/blazor-hierarchical-diagram.png)

-You can create hierarchical layout with DataSource.
-The following code demonstrates how to render Hierarchical layout with using DataSource.
+You can create a hierarchical layout with DataSource.
+The following code demonstrates how to render a Hierarchical layout using DataSource.

 ```csharp
 @using Syncfusion.Blazor.Diagram